indiesquidge/idiomatic-redux/README.md

 - Name your *reducers* after the *state* keys they manage.
 - All *reducers* should take in two arguments: the current state, and an action, even if the *reducer* does not make use of the *state* passed in.
+- Prefer to keep the data that a UI component needs for rendering explicit (e.g. instead of passing a `todo` object to a `<Todo />` component, pass the `todo` object properties as separate props)
+- First try and extract presentation components.
+If there is too much boilerplate passing the props to them through intermediate components, create container components around the presentation components, load the data, and specify the behavior.

+### Recommended Patterns

+*Container Components* - React components concerned with connecting the Redux store to the presentation components and specify the data and behavior that it needs

+*Presentation Components* - React components only concerned with how things look or how they render

+### Recommended Component Architecture:

+Components do not need to know *how* a change will take place, all they know is that they need to dispatch an *action* with at least a *type* property.
+(This makes *actions* follow a declarative programming approach.)

+The UI is most predictable when it is described as a pure function of the application state.
+A goal of refactoring components is to make every component as flexible as it is reasonable.

+Separate components into categories that are based on how things look (presentation components), and how they *act* (container components) so that components can be as flexible as possible.
+This decouples your rendering from Redux, so if you later decided to move your project to another framework (e.g.
+Relay, MobX, etc.) you won't have to change all of your components, as you can keep the presentational components exactly the same.

+The downside of the approach is that it somewhat breaks the encapsulation
+principle: you have to thread a lot of props through the components to get them to the leaf presentation components, including the callbacks, even when the intermediate components don't really use them.
+However, this problem can be solved by introducing many intermediate container components.

+Separating the container and presentation components is often a good idea, but it should not be taken as a dogma.
+It should only be done when it truly reduces the complexity of the codebase.